bitmovin/bitmovin-player-ios-samples/README.md

 +   **BasicPlayback:** Shows how the Bitmovin Player can be setup for basic playback of HLS or progressive streams.
 +   **BasicDRMPlayback:** Shows how the Bitmovin Player can be setup and configured for playback of FairPlay Streaming protected content.
 +   **BasicCasting** Shows how the ChromeCast support of the Bitmovin Player can be setup and configured.
++   **CustomHtmlUi** Shows how the Bitmovin Player can be setup and configured to use a custom HTML UI.

 ## Using The Sample Apps
 Please execute `pod install` to properly initialize the workspace.
 In each sample app you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey`.